The Curriculum for Bachelor of Science in Engineering (Electronics)

 5.7.5 The university may offer an extraordinary examination in connection with other errors or defects.
 The offer must apply to all students whose examinations are affected by the error or defect in question.
 A student who has taken the extraordinary examination may choose to retain the original assessment given.

 5.8.1 Students with physical or mental impairments, or similar difficulties may apply to the Academic Study Board to be granted special examination conditions.
 The Academic Study Board will accommodate the request if this is found necessary in order to place such students on an equal footing with others during the examination.
 It is a condition that the alteration does not imply a change of the level of examination.

-5.8.2 The deadline for applying for special examination conditions is 1 September for the winter examination term and 1 February for the summer examination term.
-In case of chronic impairments, the Academic Study Board may approve special examination conditions for the rest of the bachelor programme.
+5.8.2 The deadline for applying for special examination conditions is 1 October for the winter examination term and 1 March for the summer examination term.
+In case of chronic impairments, the Academic Study Board may approve special examination conditions for the rest of the bachelor's programme.